automationmojo/mojo-waiting/README.md

-# python-package-template
+# contextual-waiting

-This is a template repository that can be used to quickly create a python package project.
+This package provides support for enhanced context based waiting.